Updated: Sep 4, 2022

 Lab tests, x-rays, CT scans, MRIs, and other diagnostic tests

 Physical, occupational, vocational, and other types of therapy

 Almost any reasonable and necessary medical expense can be included in a personal injury case.
 Therefore, victims should seek urgent medical attention after an injury and preserve meticulous records of all medical expenditures and costs.

-Our Top Rated Personal Injury Attorneys In Los Angeles advise every client to keep all receipts and documents, as these can be used as proof to justify your claim.
+Our Los Angeles Personal Injury Lawyer advises every client to keep all receipts and documents, as these can be used as proof to justify your claim.

 2. Loss Of Income